Virtualization-projects/ee-workshop/README.md

 ### 2. Access to your Universal Control Plane (UCP) and Docker Trusted Registry (DTR) servers

 Additionally, the PWD screen provides you with a one-click access to the Universal Control Plane (UCP) web-based management interface as well as the Docker Trusted Registry (DTR) web-based management interface.
 Clicking on either the `UCP` or `DTR` button will bring up the respective server web interface in a new tab.

 ### 3. Session Information

 Throughout the lab you will be asked to provide either hostnames or login credentials that are unique to your environment.
-These are displayed for you at the bottom of the screen.
+The user credentials for both `UCP`and `DTR` can be found at the bottom of the PWD screen in the `Session Information` table.

 ## Document conventions